 He spent quite many years decorating the cave.
 Once he was done, and just before he dies of flu, whispered: “I beat you death”.

-Millenniums have passed since the first artist and we keep disliking death.
-We keep going on believing that there might be something after.
+Millenniums have come and gone since the first artist and we keep disliking death.
+We keep going on believing that there might be something else after this life.
 We keep making art as an antidote to the ephemeral, to the lightness of being.
 Some try to defeat the final obstacle with science.
 Some others strive to downplay it with philosophy.
 The majority simply prefers to repel the thought, not to think about it.

 Despite the diligent efforts, death is still the only certainty in life.

-How would people behave if they knew beyond any doubt that there is something else after?
+How would people behave if they knew beyond any doubt that there is something else after death?
 Would they keep living a routine life, paying taxes and watching TV or would they dare to live what they dreamt of?